ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## CoAP Content-Formats {#content-type}

-This specification registers the following entry to the "CoAP Content-Formats" registry within the "CoRE Parameters" registry group:
+IANA is asked to register the following entry to the "CoAP Content-Formats" registry within the "CoRE Parameters" registry group.

 Media Type: application/ace-groupcomm+cbor